caiyy17/Tiny_PBF/README.md

 This project is a c++ version of Position Based Fluids.

-Simd optimization by openMP will be used to accelarate the simulation.
+OpenMP Parallization and cuda optimization will be used to accelarate the simulation.

 ## Introdution